 Gold is one of the most prized elements on the planet.
 It has been used throughout history as a sign of power and wealth, adorned in jewelry, and even used in practical applications that use its anti-corrosive properties.
-But since there isn’t much of it sitting in the ground, it has become a prized commodity, and it has to be held safe and secure.
+But since there isn’t much of it sitting in the ground, it has become a rare commodity, and it has to be held safe and secure.
 There is one place where the most gold on earth sits, and it is the largest gold vault in the world.

 The Federal Reserve building looks just like any other building in the district, but the windows from the first to third floors are closed with iron bars.
-Security is of course tight, and armed guards patrol the outside of the facility constantly.
+Security is understandably tight, and armed guards patrol the outside of the facility constantly.
 The vault is 80-feet underground and 50-feet below sea level.
 It was placed on bedrock, and it’s surrounded by rock on each of each its sides.
 The walls of the vault are made of thick, steel-reinforced concrete.

 The only way to get into the vault is by going through a passage that is a 90-ton steel cylinder, which is also encased in 140-tons of concrete and steel.
 When the area is closed, it is airtight, and four steel rods lock into holes in the cylinder.
 Once that happens, it can’t be opened until the next business day.

 When gold comes into the vault, it is moved from the street to the basement by elevator, the bars are weighed, and all markings are inspected to make sure that whatever comes in leaves in the exact same condition.
 The bars are then moved to a compartment in the vault.
 Overall there are 122 compartments, and each compartment belongs to a single account holder.
 After the gold has been deposited, the compartments are padlocked, two combination locks are added, and finally, the compartment is fixed with an auditor’s seal.
-How’s that for security.

-The beginnings of the gold storage at the New York Fed began after World War II, when countries were looking for a safe haven for their gold reserves.
-It’s peak was in 1973 when the vault held over 12,000 tons of gold, almost double the size it is now.
+The beginnings of the gold storage at the New York Fed began after World War II when countries were looking for a safe haven for their gold reserves.
+Its peak was in 1973 when the vault held over 12,000 tons of gold, almost double the size it is now.
 The gold bars were the well-known rectangular shape prior to 1986, but now the bars are cast in the international standard of the shape of a trapezoid.
-It’s interesting to note that the bars are not 100% gold because they would be too “soft”, or malleable, and wouldn’t keep their shape when stacked or stored.
+It’s interesting to note that the bars are not 100% gold because they would be too “soft,” or malleable, and wouldn’t keep their shape when stacked or stored.
 They contain trace amounts of at least one other metal to help them keep their shape.

 So if you’re looking to store your vast amount of gold deposits, I have bad news.
 The New York Reserve Bank doesn’t store gold for private individuals or companies.
 You’ll have to find somewhere else, but you can take a tour of the vault if you sign up months in advance.